BadenLab/LED-Zappelin/README.md

 ## Introduction

 <p align="justify"> Combining 2P imaging with additional light stimulation – for example for visual stimulation or for driving optogenetic actuators – has remained challenging because the stimulation light can interfere with fluorescence detection.
-This can result in light artefacts in the image and/or may damage sensitive fluorescence detection equipment (e.g. photomultiplier tubes, PMTs).
+This can result in light artefacts in the image and/or may damage sensitive fluorescence detection equipment (e.g. photomultiplier tubes, PMTs).</p>

 <p align="justify">A temporal separation between light stimulation and fluorescence detection, for example during the scan-retrace, can ameliorate these problems.
-This problem can be readily solved electronically, for example through use of a microcontroller.
+This problem can be readily solved electronically, for example through use of a microcontroller.</p>

 <p align="justify">Here, we present such a solution.
 Our system can line-synch up to 24 independent LED channels, and can be assembled from off-the-shelf components for substantially below $100.
-This provides for flexible options of spectrally diverse light stimulation during 2-photon scanning and comfortably provides sufficient power to drive standard optogenetics actuators such as CsChrimson.
+This provides for flexible options of spectrally diverse light stimulation during 2-photon scanning and comfortably provides sufficient power to drive standard optogenetics actuators such as CsChrimson.</p>

 <p align="justify">Alongside, we also provided a custom 3D-printed casing, designed suggestions for optically combining LED banks using Thorlabs parts, and an alternative 3D-printed LED holder and microscope chamber.
 For software control, we provided custom Arduino scripts to flexibly programme stimulation protocols.</p>